Ferm0494/Library/README.md

 5. Open your web browser and the index.html local file that was copied to the proyect folder

 ## See a live demo [Here](https://google.com/)

-## Potential future features

- * Upload custom images for the articles
- * Omniauth authentication with Github, Google and Facebook
- * Ajax updating for voting notification

 ## Show your support
 Give a ⭐️ if you like this project!